Certification, Licensing and Charters

 - Schools, except those that primarily provide religious instruction or those that have ten or fewer students

 In these situations, pesticide applications must be performed by a chartered firm unless a licensee is employed by the facility.
 With rare exception, the license category required for application within the above listed facilities is the GRC.
-Pesticide applications must be performed by a chartered firm unless a licensee is employed by the facility.
-In this instance, a charter by the facility is not required.
 Any technician working under the licensee is required to be commercially certified in the corresponding category.

 - it meets the requirements of FIFRA and TIFRA for the sale and use of non-agricultural and agricultural (except as defined for private applicators) restricted-use pesticides, and

 - it is the means for testing for pest control technicians and solicitors working under a licensed applicator.

 Certification exams are offered through the online testing vendor.
 The certification exam application, found under Pesticide Forms, will link directly to the online registration page.
 The exam fee is $25 for each exam, and paid during the registration process.
 The commercial certification exam incorporates the previously separate CORE exam materials.
 It is recommended that applicants order the CORE study material in addition to the category specific study manual.

 To maintain commercial certification, continuing education credits (CEUs), commonly known as "points," must be earned by attending approved training sessions during the certification period.
 Sessions can include in-house meetings, trade association events, Extension Service meetings and others.
 The number of points required varies by category and the date certification is earned.
 Contact the Department at 615-837-5148 or 615-837-5404 for more information.